Guar: Cultivation areas

 Guar is grown principally in north-western India with smaller crops grown in the semiarid areas of the high plains of Texas in the US, Australia and Africa.
-The most important growing area centres on Jodhpur in Rajasthan, India, where demand for guar for fractionation produced an agricultural boom as in 2012.
+The most important growing area centers on Jodhpur in Rajasthan, India, where demand for guar for fractionation produced an agricultural boom as in 2012.
 Currently [When?
 As of 2023?], India is the main producer of cluster bean, accounting for 80% production of the world's total, while the Rajasthan, Gujarat and Kutch regions occupy the largest areas (82.1% of total) dedicated to guar cultivation.
 In addition to its cultivation in India, the crop is also grown as a cash crop in other parts of the world.
 Several commercial growers have converted their crops to guar production to support the increasing demand for guar and other organic crops in the United States.
+Guar can be an economically viable crop even in the ongoing drought conditions of the southwest United States.

 Varieties

 Pusa Naubahar and Pusa Sadabahar.
 Seeds at the rate of 30 kilograms/hectare (9–11 lb/acre) are planted at a spacing of 45–60 × 20–30 cm (18–24 × 8–12 in) in February–March and June–July.
 During the rainy season, seeds are sown 2–3 cm (~1 in) deep on ridges and in furrows during summer months.
 FYM is applied at the rate of 25 tonnes/ha (11.1 tons/acre).
 N, P_{2}O_{5} and K_{2}O recommendation for the crop is 20:60:80 kg/ha (18:53:71 lb/acre).
 Average yield is 5 to 6 tonnes/ha (2.2–2.6 tons/acre).
 Meager information is available for genetic variability in cluster bean addressing the qualitative traits (Pathak et al. 2011).